Think Like a Product Manager: How to Efficiently Use Large Model Tools

 • Then we evaluate and iterate until the goal is met.

-1. The Nature of Large Models: Discrete Organizers of Information
+I. The Nature of Large Models: Discrete Organizers of Information

 Advantages:

-• Can process large amounts of information;
+• Can process vast amounts of information;

 • Excel at imitating language styles and formats;

-• Have a good understanding of structured input.
+• Have good comprehension of structured input.

 Limitations: